den-materials/php-crud/README.md

 	}
 	```

 1. Wait, `$new_car_controller`?
 We never created one of those.
-Hold your horses, we're getting there:
+Hold your horses, we're getting there.
+Place this above your `if` statement:

 	```php
 	Class CarController {